volbot/voltrix/README.md

 _do that thing from resume-builder's header where it has text justified on both sides with space in the middle_

 ## documentation
 &emsp; voltrix is disgustingly standardized, and will continue to become even more so, until you could, proverbially, describe it to a blind person.
-&emsp; The standards are outlined in the [corresponding folder]().
+The standards are outlined in the [corresponding folder]().

 This means that you can:
  - read the standards, to see if you like what voltrix has to offer!